Pre-IB and IB Diploma teachers

 As a writer whose research has been published in the Burlington Magazine, John thoroughly enjoys working with students on extended essays in art.
-John lives in Oxford with his wife Catherine and their three children.

 John Woodings has been a teacher of English Language and Literature at St Clare’s since 2015 and has previously taught secondary English for ten years in Reading, in the United Kingdom, and as an English language teacher in Lima, Peru and Imola, Italy.
 Born in Ashby-de-la-Zouch, Leicestershire, he initially graduated with BA (Hons) from the University of Sheffield, with an exchange year in the University of Massachusetts, Amherst before going on to complete a PGCE in English with Canterbury Christchurch University College and an MA in Education for Global Futures at Reading University.

 John enjoys reading and studying contemporary English and world fiction; he has been fortunate to pursue a career teaching a subject which is complemented by his wide range of interests.
 A true jack-of-all-trades, he variously enjoys international travel, travel writing, cinema, philosophy, and outdoors sports.
 One area where he does not prevaricate is his near-obsessive interest in cycling, racing mountain bikes, and has raced locally and around the country, to no great distinction, but with great enthusiasm.